Have you done these 6 things that have led you to a Thanksgiving Day disaster?

 I tend to go with my imagination of the perfect Thanksgiving Day, only to have reality hit me hard.

 Keep your expectations realistic.
-Your turkey might not look like the magazine cover like you wanted.
+Your turkey might not look like the magazine cover you wanted.

 Make a plan

-I didn’t make a plan at all.
-I just invited people, just did it in a hurry, and this turned out to be kind of stressful for me.
-I also didn’t write down what my cousins and family were bringing, so we had double of some stuff.
+I didn't make a plan at all.
+I just invited people and just did it in a hurry, which turned out to be stressful for me.
+I also didn't write down what my cousins and family were bringing, so we had to double some stuff.

-Include a meal plan when you are creating your Thanksgiving Day plan because without one it will be kind of chaotic.
+Include a meal plan when you create your Thanksgiving Day plan because it will be kind of chaotic without one.

-It is a blessing to have a menu plan when planning your Thanksgiving Day dinner, believe me!
+It is a blessing to have a menu plan when planning your Thanksgiving Day dinner!

 Do it all

-The lack of planning leads to me believing that I also had to do it all.
+The lack of planning led to me believing that I also had to do it all.
 I wanted to cook everything.
-I tried to do EVERYTHING!
+So I tried to do EVERYTHING!

-The good part is that my extended family knows my personality and jump in to help me which I truly love.
+The good part is that my extended family knows my personality and jump in to help me, which I genuinely love.

 Make travel plans early

-I honestly didn’t anticipate that the road will be busy with shoppers for Thanksgiving sales events.
+I honestly didn't anticipate that the road would be busy with shoppers for Thanksgiving sales events.

-Mind you, my family doesn’t live far away that they need to hit the airport, but we just simply plan to travel earlier, not during the rush hour (sale event hours) on Thanksgiving Day.
+Mind you, my family doesn't live far away that they need to hit the airport, but we plan to travel earlier, not during the rush hour (sale event hours) on Thanksgiving Day.

 Accept help